wp-plugins/wpnewsman-newsletters/readme.txt

 = Email Marketing Automation Software for Windows® Integration =

 To increase email sending speed in times, you can use [G-Lock EasyMail7](http://easymail7.com/?pk_campaign=wordpress "G-Lock EasyMail7").
-With EasyMail7 you get a high sending speed and bounce emails management while WPNewsman will handle your online unsubscribe process.
+With EasyMail7 you get a high sending speed and bounce emails management while WPNewsman will handle your online subscribe/unsubscribe process.
 [Check out our guide](http://easymail7.com/tutorials/send-emails-to-wpnewsman-subscribers-lists/?pk_campaign=wordpress "Check out our guide") on how to send emails to WPNewsman contact lists from G-Lock EasyMail7.

 = Translations in your language =